-The basis for Ex-Im Bank's Economic Impact Procedures is found in its Charter.
-Congress requires Ex-Im Bank to assess whether the extension of Ex-Im Bank financing support is likely
+The basis for EXIM's Economic Impact Procedures is found in its Charter.2 Congress requires EXIM to assess whether the extension of EXIM financing support is likely to cause substantial

-&lt;sup>1 "The OIG's reading of Congressional intent...is that Congress intends the Bank's Board, a politically accountable body appointed by the President and confirmed by the Senate, to make the difficult balancing judgments of when a given export transaction should be approved or declined in circumstances where more than a very small amount of new production of an Exportable Good will result."
+1 "The OIG's reading of Congressional intent...is that Congress intends the Bank's Board, a politically accountable body appointed by the President and confirmed by the Senate, to make the difficult balancing judgments of when a given export transaction should be approved or declined in circumstances where more than a very small amount of new production of an Exportable Good will result."
 Office of Inspector General, Export-Import Bank of the United States, Evaluation Report Relating to Economic Impact Procedures, September 17, 2010, pg.
 G-10

-&lt;sup>2 Sections 2(b)(1)(B) and 2(e) of The Export-Import Bank Act of 1945, as amended.
+2 Sections 2(b)(1)(B) and 2(e) of The Export-Import Bank Act of 1945, as amended.
 In addition, since 1978, economic impact language has also been included in Ex-Im Bank's annual appropriations bills (e.g., Fiscal Year 2001 Foreign Operations, Export Financing, and Related Programs Appropriations, Pub.
 L. No. 106-429, November 1, 2000).
 The requirement to establish procedures to implement Ex-Im Bank's economic impact analysis is set forth in 12 U.S. Code Section 635a-2.

-to cause substantial injury to U.S. industry or would result in the production of substantially the same product that is the subject of specified trade measures.
-If Ex-Im Bank determines that a transaction meets the legislatively specified standards, then economic impact can be the basis for denial of Ex-Im Bank support.
-The purposes of Ex-Im Bank's Economic Impact Procedures (Section 1 of this document) are: 1) to ensure that all transactions are screened for economic impact implications; 2) to identify those transactions that are subject to applicable trade measures or that pose a significant risk of potentially substantial injury to the U.S. economy; and 3) to put only those cases that meet the standards through a more extensive economic impact analytical process that is fair, consistent, and publicly transparent.
+injury3 to U.S. industry or would result in the production of substantially the same product that is the subject of specified trade measures.4 If EXIM determines that a transaction meets the legislatively specified standards, then economic impact can be the basis for denial of EXIM support.5 The purposes of EXIM's Economic Impact Procedures (Section 1 of this document) are: 1) to ensure that all transactions are screened for economic impact implications; 2) to identify those transactions that are subject to applicable trade measures or that pose a significant risk of potentially substantial injury to the U.S. economy; and 3) to put only those cases that meet the standards through a more extensive economic impact analytical process that is fair, consistent, and publicly transparent.
 The Methodological Guidelines for a Detailed Economic Impact (EI) Analysis are outlined in Section 2 of this document.